menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 4. Select 'OK' on the popup that opens up
 5. Select 'View on map' button once again
 6. Select 'OK' on the popup that opens up
-6. Expected: The map should be populted with the patients in the table.
+6. Expected: The map should be populated with the patients in the table.
 These include patients with the following Nhi's: ANM8474, CTH2080, DMR2101, EQV5740, FUZ3183, KJD8772

 ## Test History